Code-Institute-Submissions/recipe-builder/README.md

     3. Change some data and resubmitting it.
     4. This then redirects the user to the home page.
     5. I then checked that the updated information was seen in that recipe.
+    6. I realised that once a recipe was updated the username was not copied to the database.
+Therefore I fixed the problem by adding user session to app.py.

 8. Delete Recipe page
     1. Log in